WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto_symmetric.md

 > Use the current state to produce a key for a target algorithm.
 >
 > For extract-then-expand constructions, this returns the PRK.
-> For session-base authentication encryption, this returns a key that can be used to resume a session without storing a nonce.
+> For session-based authentication encryption, this returns a key that can be used to resume a session without storing a nonce.
 >
 > `invalid_operation` is returned for algorithms not supporting this operation.